 -If the power source is on, make sure you also check for a bad circuit breaker.
 If it’s tripped and needs to be reset, this can keep your refrigerator from running.

 If everything else seems fine, turn off the power at the outlet nearest to your fridge (or freezer) and then flip that switch back on again in case there was some kind of short or spasm that caused an electrical overload and interrupted service temporarily.

-In other cases if you have turned off all breakers but things still aren’t working after flipping them back on, contact someone who knows about electricity like an electrician or appliance repair person so they can come take a look at what might have gone wrong with your wiring
+In other cases, if you have turned off all breakers but things still aren’t working after flipping them back on, contact someone who knows about electricity like an electrician or appliance repair person so they can come to take a look at what might have gone wrong with your wiring

 Overload or Relay Start Capacitor

 The overload or relay start capacitor may have gone bad.
-You can test this by using a multimeter set to ohms, checking the resistance between the leads on both sides of it – if you’re reading less than 50ohms, then your compressor is toast and needs replaced.
+You can test this by using a multi-meter set to ohms, checking the resistance between the leads on both sides of it – if you’re reading less than 50ohms, then your compressor is toast and needs to be replaced.

 If that’s not the issue, replace it with one from an identical unit in order for everything to work properly again.

 If you are not comfortable with doing this, it is best to hire a professional But if your refrigerator makes a clicking sound, this is more than likely the reason you are having an issue with your refrigerator.

 If the refrigerator won’t start and the fans do not kick on at all this could also be a problem with your refrigerator.
 The fan motors could be bad, and this will affect the temperature setting.

 Again if you are comfortable testing with am ohm meter then it should be around 50 ohms. if there is no continuity, it could also be a problem.
 Also, inspect the electronic control board for any damage as well.